MohammedFahadR/MohammedFahadR/README.md

-- 👋 Hi, I’m @MohammedFahadR
+- 👋 Hi, I’m Mohammed Fahad R
 - 👀 I’m interested in Programming & Data Science.
 - 🌱 I’m currently Pursuing BE in Electronics & Communication Engineering from BMS Institute of Technology & Management.
 - 💞️ I’m looking to collaborate on some interesting stuff.